-The following table reflects the Organization's financial assets as of December 31, 2024 and 2023, reduced by amounts not available for general expenditures within one year.
+The following table reflects the Organization's financial assets as of December 31, 2023 and 2022, reduced by amounts not available for general expenditures within one year.
 Financial assets are considered unavailable when illiquid, not convertible to cash within one year or donor restricted assets whose restrictions are not met in one year.

-2024 2023 Financial assets: Cash and cash equivalents Grants and contributions receivable \$ 651,752 515,645 \$ 787,732 514,324 Financial assets available to meet cash needs for general purposes within one year \$ 1,167,397 \$ 1,302,056
+2023 2022 Financial assets: Cash and cash equivalents Grants and contributions receivable \$ 787,732 514,324 \$ 545,103 635,023 Financial assets available to meet cash needs for general purposes within one year \$ 1,302,056 \$ 1,180,126

 The Organization's practice is to structure its financial assets to be available as its general expenses, liabilities and obligations come due and targets a minimum of 90 days of operating expense coverage at any point in time.
-Cash in excess of daily requirements is typically invested in short-term, liquid securities.